IshanaRaina/sql-labs/README.md

 - [Section 5](core-sql/section-5.md): Oracle metadata

 ### PL/SQL

+Want to take your SQL skills to the next level?
+Add procedural elements to your queries!
+The PL in PL/SQL stands for **P**rocedural **L**anguage and is the procedural extension of SQL supported by the Oracle database management system.

 - [Section 1](plsql/section-1.md): Introduction to PL/SQL, Views
 - [Section 2](plsql/section-2.md): Functions, Stored procedures